nabarcala/SOFF/Fruit-Classification/README.md

 The model that is used to classify the image of the fruit was retrained using the official Tensorflow tutorial for retraining.
 It can be found [at their official Tensorflow website](https://github.com/nabarcala/SOFF.git).

 ## Capture an Image
 The first step is to have an image ready for the model to classify.
 This project is using a Raspberry Pi camera connected to the Jetson Nano.
 Ensure that your camera is corrected connected to your device.
-Assuming your current directory is ```Fruit-Classification```, run the following code:
+Assuming your current directory is ```Fruit-Classification/Image-Classification```, run the following code:
 ```
 python camera.py
 ```